 Jackknife Accident

-These types of accidents happen when the back portion of the trailer swings out of line from the cab.
-Accidents like this tend to happen most often on slick road surfaces.
-Of course, mechanical failure or driver error can cause this type of accident, as well.
+This type of truck accident happens when the back portion of the trailer swings out of line from the cab.
+Most jackknife accidents occur on slippery road surfaces.
+Of course, mechanical failure or driver error can also cause this type of accident.
+Traffic in multiple lanes can be disrupted due to the trailer’s swinging motion.

 Rear-End Crash

 Crashing into the back of another vehicle is another common accident.
-These could occur because the driver is following vehicles too closely.
-However, it can also happen when a driver switches lanes in front of a truck and enters their blind spot.
+Rear-end collisions could occur because the driver is following vehicles too closely.
+However, it can also happen when a driver switches lanes in front of a truck and enters blind spots.

 Underride Collision